trailofbits/fickling/README.md

 ## Key Features
 - **Static Analysis**: Report detailed results from fickling’s `check_safety` in a usable JSON format
-  - **Easy Integration**: Detect malicious files and halt deserialization using features like `fickling.load()`, a global function hook, and a context manager that streamline integration into existing infrastructure
+  - **Easy Integration**: Detect malicious files and halt deserialization using features like the context mananger, global hook, and `fickling.load()` that streamline integration into existing infrastructure
 - **Decompilation**: Decompiles pickled data streams into readable Python code, revealing the original serialized object
 - **Injection**: Rewrite bytecode to inject code into pickle files and develop exploits in which anonymously shared pickle files can be an attack vector
 - **PyTorch Support**: Inspect, analyze, and inject code into PyTorch files